ezsystems/commerce-documentation/docs/guide/delegate_function.md

 # Delegate function

-You can delegate you operations on the shop to another user.
+You can delegate you operations in the shop to another user.
-This user can then handle in the shop as if they had a different customer number.
+This user can then take over as if they had a different customer number.

 The user must have the `siso_policy/delegate` Policy which gives them access to special delegate functions.
 They can access these functions in the site header.